QuickBooks can do WHAT? Month-end review

 Where do I find it?

 To access month-end review, sign in to your client’s books through QuickBooks Online Accountant.
 You’ll see month-end review on the left-hand navigation bar.
+You can also access it from the books tab in your client list.

 How do I use it?